Justia North Dakota Supreme Court Opinion Summaries

 Constitutional Law, Criminal Law

-Zachary Archambault appeals from a criminal judgment after a jury found him guilty of continuous sexual abuse of a child, arguing the district court erred by granting a continuance and denying his motion for a mistrial.
+Brandon Grant appealed a third amended judgment after a jury found him guilty of three counts of attempted murder and three counts of aggravated assault.
+Grant argued the State’s peremptory strike of a potential juror was improper and the district court erred by denying the Batson challenge.
+He further argued insufficient evidence supported the conviction on counts one, two, four, and five.
 Finding no reversible error, the North Dakota Supreme Court affirmed.
 View "North Dakota v.
-Archambault" on Justia Law
+Grant" on Justia Law

 Posted in: